anycable/docs.anycable.io/docs/guides/client-side.md

 ## Subscribe to streams (pub/sub)

 Subscribe directly to data streams, with no channel classes involved.
-This is the primary mode when AnyCable runs standalone (without an RPC backend):
+This is the primary mode when AnyCable runs standalone and your backend only broadcasts events:

 ```js
 import cable from 'cable'